hocky-research-group/BranchSimulation2023/README.md

 In addition, we have provided the following scripts to facilitate with this repository

-$\bullet$ cgmap.py: Python script to map all-atom groups to coarse-grained quatities (https://software.rcc.uchicago.edu/mscg/docs/intro.html)
+$\bullet$ cgmap.py: Python script to map all-atom groups to coarse-grained beads (https://software.rcc.uchicago.edu/mscg/docs/intro.html)

 $\bullet$ mammalian_functions.py: All pertinent functions used in "BranchSimulation_calculations.ipynb"